Joomla Extensions

 5: KNOCKOUT = Used when a routine is "disabled" by an exception.

-123: WILL_RESUME = Used when a task is to be resumed.
+123: WILL_RESUME = Used when a task needs to be resumed.
 Use this for long-running tasks to split them into smaller batches.
-When the last batch is done, return Status::OK.
+When the last batch has been executed, return Status::OK.

 124: TIMEOUT = Used when a task has a timeout.